 With the calendar turning to a new month, I thought it would be fun to do a 30 days in November writing series reflecting on “How I Mom” and encourage others to join along to write about “How You Mom.”
 I will be penning some of ways directly onto social media platforms, while others will be here on the blog.
 And, I wanted to write this introductory one, explaining the what and the why behind it.

-Most of us have one or two overarching theme of How they Mom and for me it is “Adventure.”
+And, Adventure.
 It is how I approach motherhood and life in general.
 Adventure.
 Adventure is something new.
 Something fun.
 Something to be discovered.
 Awe and wonder.
 The extraordinary ordinary.
 It’s how children approach life, appreciating the little things.
 I know it sounds cliché, but it’s true: Life is a gift.

 Live the adventure.
+Live the love.

 What about you?